 Once returned, the item is kept on the Hold Shelf at the Circulation Desk and you are notified of its availability.
 You have seven days to pick it up before it is offered to the next person on the hold queue or returned to the shelves.
 If you no longer need it, you may cancel the request at any time from the library catalog’s View Your Account option.

 Fines: There are no overdue fines for regular items.
-The only fines the library charges are for Course Reserves and for recalled library materials (see below).
+The only overdue fines the library charges are for Course Reserves and for recalled library materials (see below).
+We do bill for lost items, however.

 Books, CD-ROMs, government publications When an item in this category (not for Course Reserve or Recalled) is overdue, you receive three email notices reminding you to renew promptly.
 If you fail to renew promptly (14 days after the due date), we then assume the item is lost.
 At that time, the library catalog system automatically prevents you from borrowing additional items or placing recalls.
 The system also bills you for the item’s replacement value plus a processing fee of $15.